Imágenes únicamente para fines ilustrativo

 - Have, or have ever had, tuberculosis

 - Are pregnant, trying to conceive, or breastfeeding – this is because it is important that your asthma is well controlled during these times.

 Your prescriber can then advise whether Qvar is a suitable medication for you.

 Occasionally, using a new inhaler can lead to worsening of your asthma symptoms.
 If you notice shortness of breath, wheeze, or a persistent cough after taking Qvar, use your reliever inhaler and contact your doctor straight away.

 Some medications can interact with Qvar.
 You may be advised that Qvar will not suit you if you already take:

-Because Qvar may not suit everyone, we will complete a Consultation with you including a health questionnaire.
+You can safely buy a Qvar inhaler online at EU Meds.
+Because Qvar may not suit everyone, we will complete an online consultation with you including a health questionnaire.
 This will ensure that the medication will be suitable for you.

 A qualified prescriber will review your current medications, including any herbal remedies or supplements, to ensure that Qvar will not interact with them.